Extreme Classification by Microsoft Research

 How to speed things up: Slice

-Slice learns a linear classifier per label and improves upon simple tree-based methods by 10,000×, leveraging the observation that only a small number of labels (usually logarithmic) are active in any given region of feature space.
+Slice learns a linear classifier per label and improves upon tree-based methods by ~10,000×, based on the observation that only a small number of labels—usually logarithmic in (L)—are active in any given region of feature space.

-Given a test point, it determines which region of feature space it belongs to using approximate nearest neighbor search.
+Given a test point, Slice first determines which region of feature space it belongs to using approximate nearest neighbor search.

 During training